OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/13 October 2001.md

 - **Iraq** will be blamed and attacked
 - **France** may be targeted with a nuclear event
 - U.S. President may die in office within 1–2 years, though probability is low
-- **4th Density** events used WTC collapse for abduction and implantation of programs
 - Individuals "rescued" may have pre-set programs to activate in society
 - Group infiltration by **STS**-aligned agents is ongoing